MOHICANS-project/fundvid/README.md

 ## How to use the demo
 An example configuration file is provided in the [example](src/example) folder, and includes all the parameters and the input data accepted by the program.
 The description of the meaning of each entry is already included in the configuration file.

 A small dataset is included as an example of the usage of the library.
+You can evaluate the solution provided by using the ground truth matches present inside an .xml file in the same folder.
 For the full dataset containing the entire video sequence you can download it from the [project website](http://hebergement.u-psud.fr/emi/MOHICANS/index.html).

 ## Licensing
 Please refer to the accompanying [LICENSE](LICENSE) file for more information.